11 Gorgeous Hikes Near Memphis for Every Experience Level

 Pinnacle Mountain State Park

-Perhaps the coolest area for hiking near Memphis is actually across the border in Arkansas, and it’s called Pinnacle Mountain State Park.
+Perhaps the coolest area for hiking near Memphis is actually across the border in Arkansas, at Pinnacle Mountain State Park.
 This state park has one of the most memorable peaks in this region of the country, a nearly perfect triangular mountain that’s the namesake of the park (pictured above).
-You can summit this mountain on a 1.5-mile trail that’s quite challenging, as you’ll climb over 700 feet to the top.
+You can summit this mountain on a challenging 1.5-mile trail, as you’ll climb over 700 feet to the top.
 But the reward is well worth the effort, as you’ll get to see stunning views of nearby Lake Maumelle and the Arkansas River from the rocky summit.

 If you hop just over the border in Mississippi, you’ll find the scenic Tishomingo State Park.
-This state park is home to some of the coolest, most scenic trails in the area, including the Bear Creek Outcropping Trail, which boasts a massive swinging bridge and otherworldly rock formations in a lush, green forest environment.
+This state park is home to some of the area’s most scenic trails, including the Bear Creek Outcropping Trail.
+The Bear Creek hike boasts a massive swinging bridge and otherworldly rock formations in a lush, green forest environment.
 The whole park is completely spellbinding, and is well worth the drive from Memphis to see these incredible natural landmarks on some of the most underrated trails in the region.

 Additional Resources for Hiking near Memphis